-Facial Coverings - coaches, support staff, table officials and statisticians are recommended to wear facial coverings to reduce infection risk.
-Players are not required to wear facial coverings.
-It is acknowledged that referees may be able to wear a lightweight plastic visor at their own discretion.
+Facial Coverings - coaches, support staff, table officials and statisticians are mandated to wear facial coverings to reduce infection risk.
+Players are not required to wear facial coverings whilst playing.
+It is acknowledged that referees maybe able to wear a lightweight plastic visors at their own discretion.
+All players should wear face coverings at all times before and after training or games.